 In this article

-You don’t need to turn on POP or IMAP access for a Hotmail account.
-If you have folders in your Hotmail account, these folders are copied to your account in Outlook Web App along with the email downloaded from your Hotmail account.
+You don’t need to turn on POP or IMAP access for an Outlook.com (formerly Hotmail) account.
+If you have folders in your Outlook.com account, these folders are copied to your account in Outlook Web App along with the email downloaded from your Outlook.com account.

 To connect to your Gmail account from Outlook Web App , you need to turn on POP access in Gmail settings.
 You also need to specifically allow Outlook Web App to access your Gmail account.

 - Sign in to your Gmail account.